albacarmen/FinancialTracker/README.md

 - IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).
 - Java SDK: Make sure Java SDK is installed and configured in IntelliJ.

-### Running the Application in IntelliJ
+### How to Run the Application in IntelliJ

-Follow these steps to get your application running within IntelliJ IDEA:
+To run your application in IntelliJ IDEA, follow these steps:

-1. Open IntelliJ IDEA.
+- Launch IntelliJ IDEA.
-2. Select "Open" and navigate to the directory where you cloned or downloaded the project.
+- Click on "Open" and navigate to the folder where you cloned or downloaded the project.
-3. After the project opens, wait for IntelliJ to index the files and set up the project.
+- Once the project opens, allow IntelliJ to index the files and configure the project settings.
-4. Find the main class with the `public static void main(String[] args)` method.
+- Locate the main class that contains the public static void main(String[] args) method.
-5. Right-click on the file and select 'Run 'YourMainClassName.main()'' to start the application.
+- Right-click on the file and choose 'Run 'YourMainClassName.main()'' to start the application.

 ## Technologies Used